 Couples therapy is used to explore relationship patterns, decrease couple distress and explore the couple's relationship through problem solving, better communication and shared responsibility.

 Upon request, referrals are provided to off-campus mental health providers and, if indicated, for more intensive services.

-SPS staff is available to the LMU community for educational presentations, workshops and project assistance.
+SPS staff and/or the Wellness Educators (peer to peer) is available to the LMU community for educational presentations, workshops and project assistance.
 Contact SPS for more information.

 Eligibility for Services